Richardaeld/Fat_Racoon_Kitchen/README.md

     + Thought(s):
         + The attempted fixes only minimized the appearance of the bug.
         + More reduction in the size of the pseudo-element(s) and an increase in the size of the `box-shadow` could remove this bug further.
 However, it will take a considerable amount of time to find this "golden-ratio" for all screen resolutions and browser/device combinations.
++ The Check box alignment for recipe ingredients and recipe steps is skewed on smaller devices.
+    + Caused by:
+        + Check boxes use `position: absolute` which makes them difficult to align.
+    + Attemped fix(es):
+        + `transform: translate(-50%)` and `top: 50%` was used to center the box, however this centered the box to the middle of the text element
+        + A `top:<#rem>` was used to approximate where the box should be.
+This leads to an overall good UX.
+However, single line text entries on small devices will give the boxes a skewed look.
+    + Thought(s);
+        + Setting the check box position with JS could be a more precise solution.

 ## Other Problems
 + Lack of accepted email suffixes (email validation).